SafiraSari/clojure-compression/README.md

 # clojure-compression
-This program compresses .txt files based on its word frequency, and decompresses it back to its original form.
+> This program compresses .txt files based on its word frequency, and decompresses it back to its original form.

+## Compression

+## Decompression